 LVAIC also has extended to part-time degree candidates the opportunity to cross-register for courses offered by member institutions with established programs for part-time day and evening students.
 Both grades and credits earned in one of the cooperating colleges under this policy will transfer automatically to the student's home institution.
 Cross-registration provides an opportunity to take courses not available at the home institution and thus eases the scheduling difficulties sometimes experienced by working adults.
 A part-time student may cross-register for a maximum of two courses for each year of equivalent full-time study.
 Students interested in learning more about this opportunity should contact the registrar.

 Enrollment in cross-registered courses is permitted only on a space-available basis.
-At Moravian College, private music instruction, nursing courses, independent study, internship, Honors, student teaching (including the associated seminar), and online courses are excluded from cross-registration except by permission of the dean of curriculum and academic programs.
+At Moravian College, private music instruction, nursing courses, independent study, internship, Honors, student teaching (including the associated seminar), and online courses are excluded from cross-registration except by permission of the associate provost.

 Study at Non-LVAIC Institutions (Transfer of Courses)